AndrewJBateman/ionic-angular-news-app/README.md

 * Status: Working but not complete.

 ## To-do

-1. Favourites: prevent storage of duplicate articles.
-Add 'delete all' button at top. lhs sliding delete is not working.
+1. Theme scss: improve colors
 2. Search: Add news search popover?
 3. Article card - add alternative images for when there is no image in the json data.
-4. Theme scss: improve colors

 5. language change menu i18n - working for News page - expand to tabs etc.
 6. News Detail page could use a footer so user can change pages?? go straight to favourites list?
 7. Splash screen